kgreed/XAF_Non-Persistent-Objects-Editing-Demo/readme.md

 ## Scenario

 This example demonstrates a possible implementation of editable non-persistent objects that represent data stored remotely and separately from the main XAF application database.
 These non-persistent objects can be created, deleted, and modified.
 Their changes are persisted in the external storage.
 The **FilterController** is enabled for these objects, so their list view and lookup list view can be filtered.
-The built-in **IsNewObject** function is used in a criterion of an appearance rule that disabled the key property editor after the Account object is saved.
+The built-in **IsNewObject** function is used in the Appearance rule criterion.
+This rule disables the key property editor after an Account object is saved.

 ## Solution